ytdl-org/youtube-dl/README.md

  - `album_artist` (string): List of all artists appeared on the album
  - `disc_number` (numeric): Number of the disc or other physical medium the track belongs to
  - `release_year` (numeric): Year (YYYY) when the album was released

+Available only when used in `--print`:

+ - `urls` (string): The URLs of all requested formats, one in each line
+ - `duration_string` (string): Length of the video (HH:mm:ss)
+ - `filename` (string): Name of the video file.
+Note that the actual filename may be different due to post-processing.
+Use `--exec echo` to get the name after all postprocessing is complete

 Each aforementioned sequence when referenced in an output template will be replaced by the actual value corresponding to the sequence name.
 Note that some of the sequences are not guaranteed to be present since they depend on the metadata obtained by a particular extractor.
 Such sequences will be replaced with placeholder value provided with `--output-na-placeholder` (`NA` by default).